 If you’re cloth diapering a toddler for the first time, my best two pieces of advice are: get all the absorbency, and make it fun.

 For absorbency, realize that toddlers pee a lot!
 While early-to-cloth diaper parents get to start with standard inserts and slowly add a bit more and more over time, you’re going to have to start with a lot of absorbency.
 This means a puffy bum, and some extra expense for doublers and extra inserts.

 I’ve seen many who start cloth diapering at the toddler stage think the absorbency that comes with a standard diaper will be enough for a toddler, but it never is.
 Plan on adding a lot of absorbency into your diapers.

 For night time, I really urge toddler parents to consider using fitted diapers under cloth diaper covers right off the bat.
 While new parents of tiny babies can get through the first bit with a standard all-in-one, or a prefold, or a pocket diaper with an extra insert, by the time baby is technically a toddler, they are usually looking for something more absorbent, especially at night.
-Start with a good nighttime combo, and save yourself time washing dirty sheets and pyjamas.
+Start with a good nighttime combo, and save yourself time washing dirty sheets and pajamas.

 As for adding in the fun, this is my tip for you and your little one.
 Making the switch to cloth is a sound choice, but it’s also a change, and with any change comes stress for both of you, so making it fun can make all the difference between a good experience with cloth and a bad one.

 Good ways to bring the fun in are to start by picking out some fun prints that you love or are meaningful to you.
 Cloth diapers can be are colorful, cute, funny, geeky, or beautiful, it’s just a matter of finding the prints you love.